Durant21/ccTest1/ccTest1/README.txt

     env/bin/pserve development.ini

-This project was created using cookiecutter from the command line and the opening in Pycharm 2019.1.1
+This project was created on Ubuntu, using cookiecutter from the command line and the opening in Pycharm 2019.1.1